Sailesh-Singh/Cloud-Practitioner/Introduction to Cloud 101/README.md

 +   #####   How much does Amazon EC2 cost ?
     + ######  On-demand Instances

+        With On-Demand instances, you pay for instances only for the amount of time that you use them.
+No long-term commitments or upfront payments are required.
+You can increase  or decrease your compute capacity depending on the demands of your application and pay only for the time that you use them.
+        <b>Use Case</b> : Short-term computing workloads that cannot be interrupted; and users that need low-cost computing without any upfront or long-term commitment.

     + ######  Spot Instances

+        You can use Amazon EC2 Spot Instances to take advantage of unused Amazon EC2 capacity in the AWS cloud for a discount.
+You can save up to 90 percent compared to On-Demand prices.
+To get a Spot instance, you submit a request with the instance specifications and the maximum price that you are willing to pay per hour.
+When a Spot Instance is available at your submitted price, you will have access to the instance.

+        <b>Use Case</b> : Workloads that can be paused and restarted when computing prices meet your budget for Spot Instances.

     + ######  Reserved Instances

+        Reserved Instances provide you with a significant discount (up to 75 percent) compared to On-Demand Instance pricing.
+With Reserved Instances, you commit to paying for the instance for 1 or 3 years, depending on the conditions you agree to when purchasing them.
+        <b>Use Case</b> : Computing needs with a steady amount usage of up to 1 year or more.

 ####    Amazon Relational Database Service (Amazon RDS) : Private Subnet